 Click on an image to enlarge it

-Hydrogeological interpretation of some Nazca Lines along the South Bank of Rio Ingenio
+Lines along the South Bank

 Figure 1.
 Captured GE display of Nazca lines from a hydrogeological perspective including surface-water-diversion elements, trails and hypsography.
 The oldest glyphs are located high along the south bank of Rio Ingenio where groundwater seepage naturally occurred because of the hydrogeological framework .
 The lines are water circuits that divert stream flow downgrade and across the pampas for field irrigation.
 The oldest glyphs are cross-cut and overprinted by younger water mains and distribution circuits.